contanpe/PSCI/Theory Paper.md

 In 1.4ln(ɸ):

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
 - τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime’s fractal lattice: tighter curvature = faster novelty infusion.
 This is the origin of **frequency** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.
+If its the origin of frequency, its measurement is Hz.

 **Geometric Interpretation**